AKpsyche/Music-store-sales-data-analysis/README.md

 # Music-store-sales-data-analysis
-This is SQL based data analysis project.
+This is a SQL based data analysis project.